-Rachel is a writer whose work has appeared on i-D, The Guardian, Broadly, Fusion and more.
-She also works as a freelance editor and translator, and dabbles in film photography in her spare time.
+Rachel is a writer whose work has appeared on i-D, The Guardian, Broadly, Fusion, The Lifted Brow, Lindsay, She Shreds, INDIE and more.

 The real life affair of writer Marguerite Duras in 1930s French Indochina (former Vietnam) challenged gender, social and racial stereotypes.
 Nearly a century later, Rachel Wilson revisits this transgressive yet ever-intoxicating relationship in Duras's award-winning novel, "The Lover".

 Fusion Comics | The Story of the Jane Collective, the Women Who Started an ...

 The Story of Jane: the women who started an illegal abortion service